 Select a donation amount & frequency

-Vanessa Kaunda, 11, found renewed hope in Christ through the gift of clean water.
+Vanessa found renewed hope in Christ through the gift of clean water.

 Sister Prisca Matenga is superior general of the Daughters of the Redeemer, a Catholic order established in 1955.
 The sisters work in four dioceses in Zambia, including the Diocese of Kabwe, where they established the Our Lady of Peace Outstation Mission to serve the poor.

-Bishop Martin Anwel Mtumbuka leads the local Caritas ministry in his northern Malawi diocese.
-He grew up in an extremely remote area of Malawi in what is now part of a national park and is dedicated to sharing Christ’s love in even the most difficult-to-reach villages.
+Bishop Martin Anwel Mtumbuka leads the local Caritas ministry in this northern Malawi diocese.
+He grew up in an extremely remote area of Malawi, in what is now part of a national park, and is dedicated to sharing Christ’s love in even the most difficult-to-reach villages.

 Irish-born Bishop John Alphonsus Ryan leads the local Caritas ministry in north-central Malawi.
-He first arrived in Malawi in 1978 shortly after being ordained a priest of St. Patrick’s Society for the Foreign Missions.
+He first arrived in Malawi in 1978 shortly after he was ordained a priest of St. Patrick’s Society for the Foreign Missions.
 He previously served as a chaplain and math professor at Mzuzu University.

 Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2024, the close of our ministry’s fiscal year.
 In the event that more funds are raised than needed to fully fund the project, the excess funds, if any, will be used to meet the most urgent needs of the ministry.